6 Difficulties With Small Business Taxes

 Reporting (Or Not Reporting) Cash Payments

 Cash-based companies, in particular, require detailed record keeping to substantiate income and expenses.
 With cash-based businesses, Forms 1099 can be used to substantiate income but all income must be reported, whether shown on a 1099 or not.
-Each IRS small business audit starts with scrutiny about whether the business reported all of its income.
+Each IRS small business audit starts with gauging whether or not a business reported all of its income.

-Phones, home offices, travel, and entertainment expenses are all commonly deducted by small business owners to lower their taxable income, yet the IRS rules around business versus personal expenses are, for some, confusing.
+Phones, home offices, travel, and entertainment expenses are all commonly deducted by small business owners to lower their taxable income, yet the IRS rules around business versus personal expenses are confusing for some.
 In fact, the IRS perceives many of these expenses to be personal in nature (and therefore not deductible).
 This means good record keeping is essential.
 The small business owner must prove their expenses are business-related in the case of an IRS audit.
 Again, detailed record keeping is crucial.

 Failing to File